9 Tips for Saving Money at the Vet

 Ways to lower your bill — without compromising your pet’s health.

-Finding out that your pet is sick and needs expensive medical treatment is the worst.
-Of course, you want to provide your dog or cat with the best care possible — but what if you can’t afford it?
-These days, it can be tough with vet costs that can add up (not including emergencies and medications).
-The good news is there are ways you can save money at the vet while still giving your pet the care they deserve.
-Try these cost-saving tips.
+Finding out that your pet is sick is the worst—why is the vet so expensive?
+You want to provide your dog or cat with the best care possible, but the average vet visit cost can be high.
+The good news is that there are a number of ways in which you can save money at the vet while still giving your pet the care they deserve.
+By focusing on preventative care through regular check-ups, at-home maintenance, and keeping your pet’s vaccinations current, you’ll be more likely to avoid costly emergency bills.

-1. Lay your financial cards on the table when talking to your vet.
+7. Lay your financial cards on the table when talking to your vet

-2. Request a written estimate for veterinary services before they’re provided.
+8. Request a written estimate for veterinary services before they’re provided

 No one likes getting a bill that’s got a zero on the end that they didn’t expect.
 How else can you know if your bill will be $200 or $2,000?
 With an estimate in hand, you will avoid the element of surprise and won’t end up paying for things that are unnecessary.
 In no way does requesting an estimate reflect how much you love your pet — you’re simply being fiscally responsible.